A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Continuous wavelet transforms

 \subsubsection{The $quantity_m$ transforms}

+The assumption that the coordinates of a SPWT are scalars is essential in our wavelet-Plancherel phase space filtering theory.
+This fact allows us to measure the physical quantities of the transform using normal operators.
+More accurately, it is possible to define multiplicative operators in phase space that multiply each point by the value of one physical quantity coordinate.
+These operators are the so-called \emph{observables of the $quantity_m$ transforms}, introduced in \cite{MyRef}.
+The special nested semi-direct product structure of SPWT is also essential in the wavelet-Plancherel theory, as it allows to faithfully represent the group rule as canonical commutation relations on the observables (see Definition \ref{def:quantity_trans}).
+This is the key property which allows explicit pull-back formulas which generalize the 1D CWT case (\ref{eq:1D_Pull_2}) and (\ref{eq:1D_Pull_22}).

-Next we define special transforms, that formalize the notion that $\pi(g)$ translates the values of the physical quantities of windows.
-To illustrate the concept, consider the STFT.
+The $quantity_m$ transforms formalize the notion that $\pi(g)$ translates the values of the physical quantities of windows.
+To illustrate the concept, consider the STFT, with group structure

 The operator $\pi_1(g_1)$ translates $f$ in the \textit{time} domain, and $\cF\pi_2(g_2)\cF^{-1}$ translates $\cF f$ in the \textit{frequency} domain.
-In the point of view of the SPWT theory, what makes $\cF$ a \textit{frequency} transform is the fact that it maps $\pi_2(g_2)$ to a translation in $L^2(N_2)=L^2(\RR)$, and what makes the indentity operator a \textit{time} transform is the fact that it maps $\pi_1(g_1)$ to a translation in $L^2(N_1)=L^2(\RR)$.
-Next we extend this idea for general SPWTs.
+In the point of view of the SPWT theory, what makes $\cF$ a \textit{frequency} transform is the fact that it maps $\pi_2(g_2)$ to a translation in $L^2(N_2)=L^2(\RR)$, and what makes the identity operator a \textit{time} transform is the fact that it maps $\pi_1(g_1)$ to a translation in $L^2(N_1)=L^2(\RR)$.

+Next, we recall the extension of this idea for general SPWTs.
 In a general SPWT, when translating an element $g\in G$ by multiplying from the left with an element $g^{\prime-1}_m\in G_m$, not only the ${\bf g}_m$ coordinate of $g$ is affected.
-Indeed, by the semi-deirect product structure of $G$, all of the coordinates ${\bf g}_1,\ldots, {\bf g}_m$ are affected.
+Indeed, by the semi-direct product structure of $G$, all of the coordinates ${\bf g}_1,\ldots, {\bf g}_m$ are affected.
 This is taken into account in the following construction \cite{MyRef}.